wso2-incubator/samples-is/custom-carbon-log-appender/README.md

 4. Restart the server.

 ### Testing the project.
 We can add above test log entry to any suitable module and patch it to see the output.
-I've changed the [ReadOnlyLDAPUserStoreManager](https://github.com/wso2/carbon-kernel/blob/v4.4.3/core/org.wso2.carbon.user.core/src/main/java/org/wso2/carbon/user/core/ldap/ReadOnlyLDAPUserStoreManager.java) file accordingly.
+I added above test log to the constructor of [ReadOnlyLDAPUserStoreManager](https://github.com/wso2/carbon-kernel/blob/v4.4.3/core/org.wso2.carbon.user.core/src/main/java/org/wso2/carbon/user/core/ldap/ReadOnlyLDAPUserStoreManager.java#L131) file accordingly.

 Once the server is restarted, you can see the modified logs are appending into **<IS_HOME>/repository/logs/wso2carbon.log** file.
 Modified log for above log entry is as follows.